#1 teenage son - I'm now officially a classy guy, Mum.

 And so I left him at the 'Pre-Prom', from which he would go via limo to the 'Actual Prom' and then on to the 'After Prom' - where the party really starts.... and I went home to contemplate my son - the classy guy with the smart belt and the borrowed shoes who was a toddler only a second ago and who is now properly grown up.

-A glass or three of chilled Rosé and a tray of these equally classy Salted Fruit & Nut Chocolate Coins was just what my lovely husband and I needed to while away the early evening wondering what a bunch of 16 year olds do on a big night out and worrying how the shoes would fair.
+A glass or three of chilled Rosé and a tray of these equally classy Salted Fruit & Nut Chocolate Coins was just what I needed to while away the early evening wondering what a bunch of 16 year olds do on a big night out and worrying how the shoes would fair.
 The chocolate is super thin and delicate, the sea salt cuts through the sweetness and the crunch of the dried fruit and nuts is a perfect contrast.

 So here's why I'm loving these Salted Fruit & Nut Chocolate Coins -